 Whether you’re starting a new program, or building up a current one, you should still play to the strengths of the season.
 These types of promotion tips can be done all throughout Q1 to get your workforce excited about making healthy choices this spring:

-1. Offer your program as a method to keep up with resolutions.
-You can even survey your workforce to find and target common resolutions like weight loss or gym time.
+- Offer your program as a method of keeping up with resolutions.
+You can even survey your workforce to find and target common resolutions, such as weight loss or gym time.

-2. Provide events and services to help people reach their individual goals.
-This could include discounted gym memberships, healthy cookbooks or lunchtime walking groups.
+- Provide events and services to help people reach their individual goals.
+This could include discounted gym memberships, healthy cookbooks, or lunchtime walking groups.

 What workplace wellness ideas do you have for this Spring?